 Collecting examination papers

-Examination papers can either be collected upon presentation of identification to the Exams Service Office the day after the examination or obtained from the supervisor in charge in each house immediately after the examination.
-It is also possible to collect the examination papers in the exam room, please bring valid identification.
+Examination papers can either be collected upon presentation of identification from the supervisor in charge in each house immediately after the examination or at the designated place at your department.

 When the presence of a supervisor has been ordered for an examination, he/she will be present in the exam room 30 minutes prior

 Course of action in cases of suspected deceiving

 The supervisor should report cases of suspected deceiving to the teacher in charge.
 The supervisor should also submit a report to the Exams Service Office describing the course of events.
 The examiner should contact the student as soon as possible after the examination to inform him/her of the progress of the matter.
 The examiner should also submit a written report to the University Rector.
 The report shall contain a description of the course of events, providing documentary evidence and any other evidence available, for example the student’s exam paper.
 It is the examiner’s responsibility to inform the student immediately of what action has been taken.
 The matter will be dealt with by the university’s disciplinary committee.

 If a student does not submit the exam within the writing time the cover will be marked with "Late submission", time and reason.
 Reasons for late submission may be that codes as AID-number, education code and module not is completed on time and thus filled in after the end of the writing time or that the student continues to write their answers, despite the calls from the supervisor.
 In case of late submission the examiner determines whether the exam should be assessed.
 For more information, see "Ordningsföreskrifter för studerande vid salsskrivningar" Dnr LiU 2014-00585.